-Both models, multivariate logistic regression and multilevel logistic regression refer to a degree of association between Stunting Status and socio-demographic profiles of children.
+Both models, multivariable logistic regression and multilevel logistic regression refer to a degree of association between Stunting Status and socio-demographic profiles of children.
 The analysis shows the association between stunting among children and area, division, mothers education level, household head’s education level, mother’s working status, household head’s occupation, wealth index, mass media, birth order, and children's age.
 The ORs were generated from multivariate and multilevel logistic regression analysis for analyzing the association between the stunting status of children aged under 5 years and sociodemographic features of their households.
 In both analyses, there are significant variations that explain which model will be most preferable for this study.

-However, the odds ratio of division from the multivariate logistic regression model shows that Mymensingh had a 65% (OR: 1.658, 95% CI: 1.29 - 2.12) higher chance of being stunted than Dhaka whereas in the multilevel model it shows 2 times (OR: 2.01, 95% CI: 1.47 - 2.75) greater chance than that which is more reliable.
+However, the odds ratio of division from the multivariable logistic regression model shows that Mymensingh had a 1.65 times (OR: 1.658, 95% CI: 1.29 - 2.12) chance of being stunted than Dhaka whereas in the multilevel model it shows 2 times (OR: 2.01, 95% CI: 1.47 - 2.75) greater chance than that which is more reliable.
 The multilevel model also gives a clear result about the division that Chittagong (OR: 1.41, 95% CI: 1.00-1.98) and Barisal (OR: 1.40, 95% CI: .99 - 1.96) had a higher chance of being stunted than Dhaka.
 According to the mother's education level, all categories such as no education, primary and secondary are significantly correlated with children stunting in both models.
-But the noticeable matter in the multivariate and multilevel model is mothers with no education had a 2.00 times higher chance (OR:2.00, 95% CI:1.44 - 2.77) and 2.06 times (OR: 2.06, 95% CI: 1.41 - 3.02) higher chance of having stunted children than the women with higher education.
+But the noticeable matter in the multivariable and multilevel model is mothers with no education had a 2.00 times higher chance (OR:2.00, 95% CI:1.44 - 2.77) and 2.06 times (OR: 2.06, 95% CI: 1.41 - 3.02) higher chance of having stunted children than the women with higher education.

 When it comes to the point of a household head's education level then the result shows all the categories are significantly associated with stunting.
-From the outcome of the multivariate model household head with no education had 98% (OR: 1.98, 95% CI:1.52 - 2.59), the primary had 67% (OR: 1.67, 95% CI:1.33 - 2.11) and secondary had 39% (OR: 1.39, 95% CI:1.12 - 1.73) higher chance of having stunted child.
+From the outcome of the multivariable model household head with no education had 98% (OR: 1.98, 95% CI:1.52 - 2.59), the primary had 67% (OR: 1.67, 95% CI:1.33 - 2.11) and secondary had 39% (OR: 1.39, 95% CI:1.12 - 1.73) higher chance of having stunted child.
 On the other side multilevel model gives a more relevant and clear result that, household head with no education had 2 times (OR: 2.00, 95% CI:1.41-3.02), primary had 99% (OR: 1.99, 95% CI:1.49 - 2.66) and secondary had 70% (OR: 1.70, 95% CI: 1.32-2.20) higher chance of having stunted children than the higher educated one.
-By comparing both models it is evident that household heads with agricultural occupation had 28% (OR: 1.70, 95% CI: 1.32-2.20) higher chance in the multivariate model and 39% (OR: 1.70, 95% CI: 1.32-2.20) higher chance in a multilevel model of having stunting in their children.
-Though farmer's categories are significantly associated in the multivariate model but in the multilevel model it is not.
+By comparing both models it is evident that household heads with agricultural occupation had 28% (OR: 1.70, 95% CI: 1.32-2.20) higher chance in the multivariable model and 39% (OR: 1.70, 95% CI: 1.32-2.20) higher chance in a multilevel model of having stunting in their children.
+Though farmer's categories are significantly associated in the multivariable model but in the multilevel model it is not.
 So, it represents that farmers' categories are apparently not associated with stunting problems among children when we seek the genuine result.